 - NEO (NEO).
 The so-called Ethereum of China, NEO offers a smart contract platform that supports a wide range of code bases.
 Having been at the centre of a great deal of hype since its launch, NEO is one of the world’s top 10 coins by market cap.

 Beyond 2021: What does the future hold for VeChain?

 What happens to VeChain in 2019 and beyond will be greatly influenced by what happens in 2018.
 The highly anticipated Thor upgrade will be a crucial stepping stone for the project and its ambitious plan to support dapps.
 If the launch is successful and the new blockchain functions as hoped, there is enormous scope for VeChain to continue its expansion.
 Of course, any delays or bugs could also have an impact on the price of VEN/VET.

 It will also be interesting to see what unfolds as VeChain faces off against its competitors, not only in the supply chain management field but also as a dapps platform.
 Ethereum is the current king of the latter and very well established, so becoming a viable competitor to the world’s second-largest cryptocurrency will be a huge challenge.

-That said, if VeChain can continue its record of securing big partnerships, this will go a long way toward keeping it at the pointy end of the competition.
+That said, if VeChain can continue its record of securing big partnerships, this will go a long way towards keeping it towards the pointy end of the competition.

 The bottom line for VeChain is that there are both challenges and opportunities that lay ahead.
 The platform has a solid base, a working product and some impressive partnerships to its name.
-However, 2018 looks like a huge year for the project, and the official launch of VeChain Thor is one to watch.
-Monitor the latest crypto news and announcements closely, and do your own research before deciding whether or not you should buy any tokens.
+However, 2018 looks like being a huge year for the project and the official launch of VeChain Thor is one to watch.
+Monitor the latest crypto news and announcements closely and do your own research before deciding whether or not you should buy any tokens.